deivid-rodriguez/byebug/README.md

 ## Usage

+Simply drop

+    byebug

-Simply drop `byebug` wherever you want to start debugging and the execution stop there.
+wherever you want to start debugging and the execution will stop there.
 If you are debugging rails, start the server in normal mode with `rails server` and once the execution get to your `byebug` command you will get a debugging terminal.

+_If you are coming from debugger, notice that stopping execution using the word `debugger` don't work anymore unless you explicitly alias it._

 ## Getting Started